Skip to content

 Triggers

-Triggers can be absolute values or, most commonly, a percentage.
+Triggers can be absolute values, or a percentage.
 This percentage then usually refers to your storage capacity for a given resource.
-When you enter a percentage value into KS, it expects you to provide it as a value between 0 and 1.
-So if you wanted a trigger value at ¾ of your storage capacity, you'd enter 0.75.
+When you enter a percentage value into KS, it expects you to provide it as a value between 0 and 100.
+So if you wanted a trigger value at ¾ of your storage capacity, you'd enter 75.
+Fractions are also supported.

 Limits